Kiryas Joel, New York: 2000 census

 Kiryas Joel has the highest percentage of people who reported Hungarian ancestry in the United States, as 18.9% of the population reported Hungarian ancestry in 2000.
 3% of the residents of Kiryas Joel were Israeli, 2% Romanian, 1% Polish, and 1% European.

 The 2000 census also reported that 6.3% of village residents spoke only English at home, one of the lowest such percentages in the United States.
 91.5% of residents spoke Yiddish at home, while 2.3% spoke Hebrew.
 Of the overall population in 2000, 46% spoke English "not well" or "not at all".

 There were 2,229 households, out of which 79.5% had children under the age of 18 living with them, 93.2% were married couples living together, 1.6% had a female householder with no husband present, and 4.1% were non-families.
 2.8% of all households were made up of individuals, and 2.1% had someone living alone who was 65 years of age or older.
 The average household size was 5.74, and the average family size was 5.84.
 In the village, the population was very young, with 57.5% under the age of 18, 17.2% from 18 to 24, 16.5% from 25 to 44, 7.2% from 45 to 64, and 1.6% who were 65 years of age or older.
 The median age was 15 years.
 For every 100 females, there were 116.3 males.
 For every 100 females age 18 and over, there were 118.0 males.

 The village abides by strict Jewish customs, and its welcome sign, which was installed in 2010, asks visitors to dress conservatively and to "maintain gender separation in all public areas".

 Poverty and crime

 The median income for a household in the village is $40,218, and the per capita income for the village is $12,114.

 According to 2020 census figures, the village has a high poverty rate with about 40% of the residents living below the federal poverty line.
 A 2011 New York Times report noted that, despite the town's very high statistical poverty rates, "It has no slums or homeless people.
 No one who lives there is shabbily dressed or has to go hungry.
 Crime is virtually non-existent."
+The article goes on to note that there is a large network of self-funded social services within the community, which makes the official poverty statistics somewhat misleading.
+On the other hand, the parochial school system is funded by residents, not taxes, and employment in that system is a major cause of the low wages of many residents.

 Transportation

-Kiryas Joel has a very high rate of public transportation usage.
+Kiryas Joel has a very high rate of public transportation usage compared to other cities in the region.
 Local transit within the area is operated by the Village of Kiryas Joel Bus System, and also has service to Manhattan and to the heavily Haredi Jewish-populated Williamsburg and Borough Park sections of Brooklyn.